anoma/nspec/docs/tutorial/engines/index.md

     - a finite set of timer handles
     - a map from these timer handles to the requested notification time

-- optionally,  memory for names of spawned engines that do not have a cryptographic id yet
+- memory for names of spawned engines that do not have a cryptographic id yet

 - engine-specific local state